Design leadership through mentoring and capability building.

 Local decision-making without shared principles

 Design and delivery decisions were made in isolation, guided by immediate needs rather than agreed standards or frameworks.
+This placed a high cognitive load on individuals and made consistency difficult to sustain.

 Limited opportunity for iteration